Beware of Mortgage and Title Fraud

 BC’s First Time Homebuyers’ Program

-General Tim Hill, MBA 8 Nov
+General 8 Nov

 Before we start, something needs to be made clear: B.C.’s First-Time Home Buyers’ Program is not the same thing as First-Time Home Buyers’ Tax Credit and it is also not the same as the Home Buyers Plan.
 The First-Time Home Buyers’ Program in British Columbia gives individuals the opportunity to reduce or eliminate the property transfer tax they pay when purchasing their first home.